Ross River School

 Our calendar is structured to reflect cultural ways of knowing and doing.

-The school year starts in early August and we have multiple extended breaks throughout the year to to spend time with their families while engaged in cultural activities.
+The school year starts in late August and students have multiple extended breaks throughout the year to to spend time with their families while engaging in cultural activities.

 We are excited to welcome Carter Cox as the new Principal of Ross River School